 For the simplicity of flow arrangement, a serial configuration is adapted more common in practice.
 Illustration below comparing a serial configuration to a parallel configuration for 3 cold plates (heat sources).

-The advantages of liquid cooling is that the specific heat of the liquid is much higher than the air, thus the heat transfer coefficient (h) is very high and the efficiency is much higher than the conventional air cooling.
+The advantages of liquid cooling is that the specific heat and heat transfer coefficient of the liquid is massively higher than air, thus the efficiency is much higher than the conventional air cooling.

 Liquid cooling key advantages: